 - Critical pedagogy

 - Parent involvement

-If you have already earned at least a bachelor’s degree in a field related to ESL, you have the additional option of completing an alternative teacher education program in an area related to ESL.
-These are typically programs that offer an intensive pedagogical segment followed by mentored on-the-job training as an ESL/bilingual teacher.
+If you have a least a bachelor’s degree in a field related to ESL, you may earn your Idaho teaching certificate by completing a Non-Traditional Educator Preparation Program in an area related to ESL.
+These are typically programs that offer an intensive pedagogical segment, followed by mentored on-the-job training as an ESL/bilingual teacher.